 Emerald ash borer (EAB) is considered the most destructive forest pest in North America and can kill all species of ash trees.
 In the greater Portland area and throughout the Willamette Valley, native Oregon ash (Fraxinus latifolia) is of particular concern in our region.
-This tree is critically important for forested wetlands and riparian areasRiparian areas The land alongside a creek, river, pond, or other body of water.
+This tree is critically important for forested wetlands and riparian areasRiparian areas The land alongside a stream, creek, river, or floodplain.
 For some ash-dominated wetlands, there is no native canopy-forming tree that grows in the same conditions.

 Lifecycle